Primary energy: Conversion factor conventions

 Where primary energy is used to describe fossil fuels, the embodied energy of the fuel is available as thermal energy and around two thirds is typically lost in conversion to electrical or mechanical energy.
-There are very much less significant conversion losses when hydroelectricity, wind and solar power produce electricity, but today's UN conventions on energy statistics counts the electricity made from hydroelectricity, wind and solar as the primary energy itself for these sources.
-One consequence of employing primary energy as an energy metric is that the contribution of hydro, wind and solar energy is under reported compared to fossil energy sources, and there is hence an international debate on how to count energy from non-thermal renewables, with many estimates having them undercounted by a factor of about three.
+There are very much less significant conversion losses when hydroelectricity, wind and solar power produce electricity, but today's UN conventions on energy statistics counts the electricity made from hydroelectricity, wind, solar and nuclear as the primary energy itself for these sources.
+One consequence of employing primary energy as an energy metric is that the contribution of these sources energy is under reported compared to fossil energy sources, and there is hence an international debate on how to count energy from non-thermal renewables, with many estimates having them undercounted by a factor of about two to three.
 The false notion that all primary energy from thermal fossil fuel sources has to be replaced by an equivalent amount of non-thermal renewables (which is not necessary as conversion losses do not need to be replaced) has been termed the "primary energy fallacy".

+One method that is used to better account for this is called the substitution method.
+In this technique the electrical energy produced by these sources is divided by the average energy efficiency of fossil fuel electrical sources.
+This gives the primary energy that would have been needed if only fossil fuels were employed.